Evaluation of Hylleraas-CI atomic integrals by integration over the coordinates of one electron. IV. An improved algorithm for three-electron kinetic energy integrals: Introduction

+Hylleraas-Configuration Interaction (Hy-CI) wave functions \cite{Hy-CI1,Hy-CI2} are of great importance in Quantum Chemistry because being general for any atom, lead to high precision energy values of atomic levels and various properties.

-The kinetic energy integrals, which are generated by the kinetic energy operator part of the Hamiltonian, are not as complex as the repulsion four-electron integrals, but their evaluation is also difficult.
-Note that the two-electron kinetic-energy integrals are needed not only in computer programs for two-electron systems, but in any program code for larger atoms.
+The kinetic energy integrals, which are generated by the kinetic energy operator part of the Hamiltonian \cite{Ruiz1}, are not as complex as the repulsion four-electron integrals, but their evaluation is also difficult.
+For this reason, they need a separate treatment.
+There are two kinds of kinetic energy integrals in the Hy-CI method: the two-electron kinetic energy integrals, needed not only in the computation of two-electron systems, but also generally in calculations of any N-electron system; and the three-electron kinetic energy integrals, which occur in the computation of three-electron and larger systems.

-In paper I \cite{Ruiz3e} of this series we have derived analytical expressions for the three-electron kinetic-energy integrals occurring in the Hy-CI method.
-The Hamiltonian in Hylleraas coordinates was used \cite{Ruiz1} .
-The method of derivation consisted in the direct application of the differentiating operators on the wave function.
-This included to perform derivatives over spherical harmonics and the use of recursion relations over these functions.
-We distinguished between the cases of one quantum number $ m=0$, $m>0$, and $m<0.$ In this paper we obtain general expressions for any $ m$ quantum number.
-The most important fact is that the method employed here can be extended in the same fashion to the three-electron case.
+In a recent paper III of these series \cite{Ruiz2e}, we have evaluated the two-electron kinetic energy integrals by two methods: 1) the so-called Kolos and Roothaan transformation (KR) \cite{KR}; and 2) the method of the direct application of the differenciating operators on the wave function \cite{Ruiz3e}, obtaining completely agreement in the values of the integrals by both methods (more than 30 decimal digits in our computer using quadruple precision).
+For the two-electron kinetic energy integrals, the KR transformation has proven to be computationally faster than the direct differentiation \cite{Ruiz3e}, with identical memory requirements.
+Unfortunately, a similar transformation as KR in the three-electron case has not been yet achieved.
+Therefore in the case of the three-electron kinetic energy integrals we have to use the method of direct differentiation of \cite{Ruiz3e}.
+This includes the performance of spherical harmonics derivatives and the use of recursion relations over these functions.

+During the mathematical evaluation the major difficulty encountered consisted in treating the recursion relation involving the inverse sine function \cite[Eq.
+(C.6)]{Ruiz3e}:

+since its use is conditioned by $M \ne 0$.
+Not being aware of any other recursion relation containing the inverse of the sine function, in order to avoid singularities, we distinguished in paper I among the cases $M=0$, $M>0$, and $M<0$.
+While for the case $M=0$ a general formula could be found \cite[Eq.
+(C.9)]{Ruiz3e}, for the cases $M>0$ and $M<0$ the expressions were too lengthly.
+So we were able to found recursion relations, which were restricted to the cases $L \le 2$ \cite[Eq.
+(C.10, C.11)]{Ruiz3e}.
+Although their generalization is possible, it seems more reasonable to look for a more efficient procedure.

+In this work we will use Eq.
+(1) such, that the condition $M\ne 0$ will be always fulfilled and we will obtain general expressions for the integral.
+All types kinetic energy integrals will be revised and new compact expressions will be presented.
+Finally, computed values of selected integrals of Refs. \cite{Ruiz3e,Sims3e} and of new kinetic energy integrals are given in this work.